 - A written consent signed by the juvenile's guardian or custodian

-- physical fitness certificate for the requested work issued by the competent medical authorities
+- A certificate of fitness for the work required, issued by the medical authority

 The UAE is a party to the following international human rights treaties on children:

 Since 2016, the UAE has issued many resolutions enabling students to work and get trained at operating establishments.
 The latest is Ministerial Decree No. 519 of 2018 on Regulations and Conditions of Training and Employment of Students (PDF, 250 KB).